awslabs/data-solutions-framework-on-aws/framework/API.md

 ### SparkCICDPipeline <a name="SparkCICDPipeline" id="framework.SparkCICDPipeline"></a>

-A CDK Construct that creates a Spark CICD Pipeline.
+A CICD Pipeline that tests and deploys a Spark application in cross-account environments.

-The construct provisions a CDK Pipeline with the following resources:
+The construct provisions a [CDK Pipeline](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html) with the following resources:
  * A CodeCommit repository to host the code
  * A CodePipeline triggered from the main branch of the CodeCommit repository
  * A CodeBuild stage to build the CDK assets and run the Spark unit tests